 Most veterinary clinics will have procedures and protocols in place to ensure proper cleaning and disinfecting of their facility.
 Cleaning and disinfecting can be a process that takes place after each animal patient has been seen, on a daily basis, or a weekly schedule.
 What’s important for cleaning veterinary clinics is that it is done often and regularly.
 And while cleaning a veterinary clinic is incredibly important, it is also crucial to disinfect your clinic.
-In this post, we’re going to look at how to disinfect your veterinary clinic.
+In this post, we’re going to discuss how to disinfect your veterinary clinic.

 How to Disinfect your Veterinary Clinic

 Before any area of your vet clinic can be disinfected, dirt, grime, bodily fluids, and any other debris must be picked up or wiped away.
-The surface you want to disinfect should be cleaned with any common cleaning spray or solution, or a simple soap and water mixture.
+The surface you want to disinfect should be initially be cleaned with any common cleaning spray or solution, or a simple soap and water mixture.
 It’s important this cleaning step is completed first.

 Cleaning will get rid of the dirt and messes you can see, allowing for a washed surface that the disinfectant can be applied to.
 As we’ve discussed before, cleaning is not the same as disinfecting.
 But it is an important part of the process and one that keeps the veterinary clinic space looking good throughout the day…while disinfecting is what is going to kill the germs and pathogens that lead to disease.

 Disinfecting your veterinary clinic will provide a safe and dependably-healthy area for animal patients to be examined.
 It’s important to note that steps to disinfect areas of a vet clinic need to be followed precisely in order to make sure the disinfecting products are working.
 If disinfectants are not applied properly, they might as well not be used at all.
 Plus, the surface to be treated must be clean and dry for the disinfecting solutions to do their job.